 Melanie King is an artist and curator with a specific focus on astronomy.
 She is co-Director of super/collider, Lumen Studios and the London Alternative Photography Collective.
 She is a lecturer on the MA programme at the Royal College of Art, and on the BA Photography course at University of West London.
-Melanie is a part time doctoral student at the Royal College of Art.
+Melanie is a PhD Candidate at the Royal College of Art.
 Melanie is based at Resort Studios in Margate, UK.

-Melanie's solo exhibitions include Leeds Art University and the Blyth Gallery, Imperial College London.
-She has exhibited in group shows at The Photographers' Gallery, Argentea Gallery, Guest Projects, Space Studios and the Sidney Cooper Gallery.
-Melanie has also exhibited in a wide range of international galleries, such as the Hasselblad Foundation, Sweden, Unseen Amsterdam, the Williamson Gallery in Los Angeles and CAS Gallery in Japan.
-Melanie has attended residencies organised by Lay of the Land Ireland, Joya Arte and Ecologica, Spain, Bow Arts, Grizedale Forest and SIM Reykjavik, Iceland.
+Melanie's solo exhibitions include Leeds Art University (2017), the Blyth Gallery, Imperial College London (2018) and Bloomsbury Festival (2019).
+Melanie has exhibited in a wide range of international galleries, such as The Photographers' Gallery, UK, the Hasselblad Foundation, Sweden, Unseen Amsterdam, the Williamson Gallery in Los Angeles and CAS Gallery in Japan.
+Melanie has attended residencies organised by Lay of the Land Ireland, Joya Arte and Ecologica, Spain, Bow Arts, Grizedale Forest, BioArtSociety, Finland and SIM Reykjavik, Iceland.

 Melanie has been involved in a number of large scale commissions, including the EU Commission, Bow Arts, Green Man Festival, Vivid Projects, Bompas and Parr X Citizen M Hotel, Mayes Creative, Design Miami x COS Stores, Chelsea Flower Fringe and the Wellcome Trust.

 Melanie regularly presents her work at conferences, universities and galleries.
 Notable venues include the Victoria and Albert Museum, The Photographers' Gallery, Tate Modern, Art Center Pasadena, University of the Arts Helsinki, The European Geosciences Conference: Vienna, Kosmica: Mexico, Kosmica: Paris, Helsinki Photomedia and Second Home.

 Melanie has demonstrated Moholy Nagy's photogram process on-screen for the BBC4 Bauhaus Rules documentary.
 Melanie has also provided an on-screen interview and telescope demonstration for the "She Takes The Night" film produced by Museum of London and Photofusion.

 Melanie also organises participatory workshops in relation to her practice.
-She has developed workshops for the TATE Modern, Tate Britain, Whitechapel Gallery, The Photographers' Gallery, The Courtauld Institute, Metal Peterborough, the Institute of Physics, East Street Arts, Kosmica: Mexico, SALT Festival: Norway, Photofusion and the Art Academy.
+She has developed workshops for the TATE Modern, Tate Britain, Whitechapel Gallery, The Photographers' Gallery, The Courtauld Institute and Metal Peterborough, amongst many others.